hanyuone/hanyuone.live/blog/scp_cn_985.md

 *Continued observation for some time is recommended.
 In the future, I may request for the Foundation front organisation "Matthew Catherine University" to provide distance education to SCP-CN-985.* - Professor ███

-[^1] : This is not a comprehensive list, please see Document CN-985-5 for more details.
+[^a]: This is not a comprehensive list, please see Document CN-985-5 for more details.